georgekovin/Consumer-Behavior-and-Shopping-Habits-Research/README.md

 # Introduction
 The Consumer Behavior and Shopping Habits Dataset provides comprehensive insights into consumers' preferences, tendencies, and patterns during their shopping experiences.
 This dataset encompasses a diverse range of variables, including demographic information, purchase history, product preferences, shopping frequency, and online/offline shopping behavior.
 With this rich collection of data, analysts and researchers can delve into the intricacies of consumer decision-making processes, aiding businesses in crafting targeted marketing strategies, optimizing product offerings, and enhancing overall customer satisfaction.
+This dataset is essential for businesses aiming to tailor their strategies to meet customer needs and enhance their shopping experience, ultimately driving sales and loyalty.

 # Purpose
 I want to create several ML models with different tasks.
 This dataset has no target value, so i will select it by myself or even create it.

 # Data
-This is a detailed overview of consumer preferences and purchasing behaviors.
-It includes demographic information, purchase history, product preferences, and preferred shopping channels (online or offline).
-This dataset is essential for businesses aiming to tailor their strategies to meet customer needs and enhance their shopping experience, ultimately driving sales and loyalty.

 The column-wise description is down below:

 **`Customer ID`**: A unique identifier assigned to each individual customer.\